Altius/basic-tabix-service/README.md

 # basic-tabix-service
 A nodejs-based service for requests for tabix-indexed genomic data

+**Note**: At this time, the client will not work as written as it requires updating to reflect July 2020 changes to the underlying tabix service.

 ## Prerequisites

 These instructions assume a CentOS 7 host and sudo-level access.
 It's probably easiest to set up a virtual host and run these tests within that host.